jonkelleyatrackspace/ops_api/README.md

     - format: output: combined
     - allowed_values: split|combined
     - default: split
-  - **lock**: if true, only one instance of the script will be allowed to run
+  - **lock**: if true, only one instance of the extension will be allowed to run
     - format: lock: True
     - default: False

-### Script List
+### Extensions List

-Returns information about all the scripts.
+Returns information about all the extension.

-    GET /scripts
+    GET /extensions

 Optional Tag Query Parameters:
  - format: ?param=tag1,tag2
  - only one param type may be used per query.
  - params available
-   - tags: only those scripts which match *ALL* tags will be returned
+   - tags: only those extensions which match *ALL* tags will be returned
-   - not_tags: only those scripts which do no have *ANY* of the tags will be returned
+   - not_tags: only those extensions which do no have *ANY* of the tags will be returned
-   - any_tags: scripts that match *ANY* tags will be returned
+   - any_tags: extensions that match *ANY* tags will be returned

-### Script Names List
+### Extensions Names List

-Returns list of names of all scripts
+Returns list of names of all pluggable extensions

-    GET /script_names
+    GET /extension_names

 Optional Tag Query Parameters:
  - format: ?param=tag1,tag2
  - only one param type may be used per query.
  - params available
-   - tags: only those scripts which match *ALL* tags will be returned
+   - tags: only those extensions which match *ALL* tags will be returned
-   - not_tags: only those scripts which do no have *ANY* of the tags will be returned
+   - not_tags: only those extensions which do no have *ANY* of the tags will be returned
-   - any_tags: scripts that match *ANY* tags will be returned
+   - any_tags: extensions that match *ANY* tags will be returned

-### Get Information about a Script
+### Get Information about an extension

-Returns information about the specified script.
+Returns information about the specified extension.

-    OPTIONS /scripts/{script_name}
+    OPTIONS /extensions/{extension_name}

-### Run a Script
+### Run a extension

-Executes the specified script and returns the results.
+Executes the specified extension and returns the results.

-    POST /scripts/{script_name}
+    POST /extensions/{extension_name}

-### Reload the script directories
+### Reload the extension directories

-Reloads the scripts in the script directory.
+Reloads the extensions in the extension directory.

     POST /reload